javeriaz15/Canada-COVID-Vaccination-Progress/README.md

-# Predictive Modelling on Canada COVID Vaccinations
+# Predictive Modeling on Canada COVID Vaccinations
 **Data Set**: Share of people who received at least one dose of the COVID-19 vaccine. (n.d.).
 Our World in Data. <br />
 **Project**: This project describes a statistical, descriptive, and predictive model using data analysis and data visualization tools to forecast exactly when every Canadian will be completely vaccinated.<br />
 **Timeline**: 15 December 2020 to 15 July 2021 <br />